-Spirulina is incredibly nutrient dense and is best kept to small quantities (serving size varies with weight, health, tolerance, and other factors).
+Spirulina is incredibly nutrient dense.
+It’s best kept to small quantities, and serving size varies with weight, health, tolerance, and other factors.
 It also depends on the type of product you choose how potent it may be and whether its bulked out with any fillers.
 High quality products, like the human grade supplement I use, are incredibly dense.
-Using it as an add-in for treats like these gummies make it easy to serve in small portions and keeps the mess to a minimum.
+Using it as an add-in for treats, like these gummies, makes it easy to serve in small portions and keeps the mess to a minimum.

 Not surprisingly, as an algae product, I find that the powder does have a kind of earthy smell.
 A bit like seaweed, perhaps.
 Not high on my smooth flavouring wish list.
 Haha!
 But that smell just make it all the more appealing to our dogs.
 Cue Oli crazy eyes!

 These gummies were made in moulds as individual shaped treats.
 They can also be made as set-and-slice treats in a pan.
 The process is the same for either method, other than slicing of course.